ekxide/iceoryx2/internal/doc-generator/README.md

 # doc-generator

-Tooling for generating documentation for iceoryx2.
+Tooling for generating user documentation for iceoryx2.

 ## Setup